shivamgiri068/Tic-Tac-Toe/README.md

 A simple and interactive Tic Tac Toe web game built using HTML, CSS, and JavaScript.
 This project recreates the classic two-player strategy game where players take turns marking X and O on a 3×3 grid.
 The game automatically detects winners, handles draw situations, and provides an engaging user experience directly in the browser.

-🌐 Live Demo:
+🌐 Live Demo

 Play the game here:
 👉 https://shivamgiri068.github.io/Tic-Tac-Toe/

-🎮 How to Play:
+🎮 How to Play

 The game is played on a 3×3 grid.